RawNet: Fast End-to-End Neural Vocoder: Experiments

 \subsection{Visualization}

-Figure ~\ref{fig:spectrogram} illustrates the features extracted by RawNet coder, Bark-frequency cepstral coefficients (BFCC) ~\cite{bfcc} and pitch parameters (period, correlation) used in LPCNet, and the pitch contour of one single utterance.
-The extracted features are similar in a short time, which is in accordance with the fact that speech is stable or periodic in a short time.
-This shows implicitly that the learned features should be reasonably good.
+Figure ~\ref{fig:spectrogram} illustrates the features extracted by RawNet coder, Bark-frequency cepstral coefficients (BFCC) ~\cite{bfcc} and pitch parameters (period, correlation) used in LPCNet, and the pitch contour extracted from the same audio.
+By comparing the region in the red box, we find that the Coder network automatically captures some interpretable features, like pitch information.
+It indicates that the Coder can learn high-level information from signals without prior knowledge.

-The bottom layer presents the F0 contour of the utterance, with the zero value indicating the current phone is unvoiced.
-The middle layer also show the F0 information in the first dimension, which is highlighted by a red box.
-From the top layer, we can observe that the F0 can be extracted by the coder.
-As highlighted by the red box, the dark area indicates small F0 value or unvoiced and vice versa.
-This overall F0 contour is similar to that shown in the bottom layer.
-It indicates that the Coder of RawNet can learn the low-level information from signal, without human prior knowledge.

-The effect of using post-synthesis denoising can be illustrated in Figure ~\ref{fig:spec_com}.
-In the top spectrogram, we can see the "clicks" in the highlighted box.
-After using the post-synthesis denoising, we can remove the "click" almost completely.
+The effect of post-synthesis denoising is illustrated in figure ~\ref{fig:spec_com}.
+After using the post-synthesis denoising strategy, the "click" noise is almost completely removed.